ChrisYan-YMH/PortfolioProject/README.md

 5. PredictiveAnalysis
 - Multiple predictive models will be implemented for the forecast of Hong Kong optical retial GDP
 - Tools, like Excel and SAS has been used
+- - More details in the PredictiveAnalysis folder